hphelion/documentation/commercial/GA1/CarrierGrade/Admin_Guide/carrier-grade-services-swift-deployment-add-disk-account-container.md

 <p style="font-size: small;"> <a href=" /helion/openstack/carrier/services/object/swift/expand-cluster/">&#9664; PREV</a> | <a href=" /helion/openstack/carrier/services/object/swift/expand-cluster/">&#9650; UP</a> | <a href="/helion/openstack/carrier/services/swift/deployment/add-disk-scale-out/"> NEXT &#9654</a> </p> -->

-# HP Helion OpenStack&#174; Carrier Grade: Adding Disks to Account or Container Rings
+# HP Helion OpenStack&#174; Carrier Grade (Alpha): Adding Disks to Account or Container Rings

 Proxy nodes store account and container objects.
 When new disks are added to a proxy node, the new disks expand the storage capacity of the account and container rings.
 We also recommend to use same sets of disks for account and container.